johnmayou/aoc-2025/README.md

-# aoc-2025
+# Advent of Code

-My solutions to Advent of Code in Zig.
+My solutions to [Advent of Code](https://adventofcode.com/2025) in Zig.